 I have worked at the College for 28 years in various roles.
 As a team, we are continually promoting Fife College opportunities.

 A normal week for me includes meetings with school staff and pupils to look at opportunities for pupils whilst they are still at school, as well as those available after school.

 Within the College, we liaise with the curriculum on current groups and any requests from schools for new things.

 Denise Yates – Foundation Apprenticeship Co-ordinator

-I have been with the College for nine years and previously worked within the Employability team delivering programmes to disadvantaged and mainstream students across Fife.
+I have been with the College for nearly 13 years and previously worked within the Employability team delivering programmes to disadvantaged and mainstream students across Fife.